inoxlang/inox/README.md

 - Support automated deployments on popular cloud providers
 - Storage of secrets in key management services (e.g. GCP KMS, AWS KMS).
 [Secrets](./docs/language-reference/secrets.md) are special Inox values that cannot be printed, logged or serialized.
-- Improve execution performance and memory usage
 - Develop a standard library
 - Integrate a subset of Git (using https://github.com/go-git/go-billy and https://code.visualstudio.com/api/extension-guides/scm-provider)
 - Support no-downtime upgrades
 - WebAssembly support using https://github.com/tetratelabs/wazero
 - Team access control for Inox projects
+- Improve execution performance and memory usage
+- Finalize the implementation of [structs](./docs/language-reference/transient-types.md#structs) and implement a [Low Level VM](https://github.com/inoxlang/inox/issues/32).
 - And more !

 ## Questions You May Have